Squall was ready.

 "You would miss the sound of the ocean.
 You've never lived without it."

 "We did in Timber."

 "Well aside from that.
 Anyway, I like our house."

 Squall joined her at the window, and Rinoa leaned against him.
 "It is so much prettier here though.
 All the colors.
 And real fires.
 Thank you for suggesting this."

 They left the room and the inn, and resumed their walk through the village.
 Almost everywhere they went looked vastly different now, but Winhill was mostly untouched; a tiny pocket of tradition and calm, tucked away from the rest of the world.

-In the main square, they made their requisite visit to Raine's old pub, and left carrying a mug of steaming cider each to a table that gave them a view of the setting sun.
+In the main square, they made their requisite visit to Raine's old pub-turned-cafe, and left carrying a mug of steaming cider each to a table that gave them a view of the setting sun.
 They watched until the sky was little more than a greyish purple, when Rinoa finally spoke.

 Squall looked at her sharply.
 "Your dream?"

 Rinoa paused.
 Across the square a woman was calling out to two children who came running and giggling towards her, and she chided them for being out so late.